SCIM Provisioning: A Comprehensive Guide to Simplifying User Management

 2. What method(s) of passwordless authentication will you use?

 As mentioned above, there are several methods of passwordless authentication, ranging from fingerprint scan, face scan, OTP via SMS, etc., for you to choose.
+From then, you can start developing your own passwordless authentication system.

 Developing and maintaining an authentication system in-house can be quite time-consuming and exhausting.
 Authgear provides various security features, such as SSO, social login, passwordless authentication, 2FA, and more, for your applications to provide better security and smoother user experience.
 Furthermore, by integrating your apps with Authgear, your apps will also be equipped with other features, such as signup page and admin portals, that help you optimize conversion rate and better manage your users.